First-hand perspectives from Latin America

 Latin America is currently witnessing a resurgence of interest in the different ways that higher education institutions can contribute to democratic development through stronger engagement with civil society.
 The ‘university extension’ movement dating back to the early 1900s is going through a revival that is contributing to the democratic mission of the university.
 It takes different forms and has different names – extension, engagement, linkages, solidarity service learning, participatory action research, social responsibility, etc – but they all share a common purpose, namely, to place the traditional teaching and research functions of the university within the overall context of the community and society in which it operates.

-The purpose of this webinar is to share first-hand perspectives from Latin American countries so that the experience of Latin America can become part of the global conversation around the democratic mission of the university and the way it may best engage with its local community and civil society.
+The purpose of this webinar was to share first-hand perspectives from Latin American countries so that the experience of Latin America becomes part of the global conversation around the democratic mission of the university and the way it may best engage with its local community and civil society.

-The webinar will be moderated by Ronaldo Munck, head of civic engagement at Dublin City University in Ireland and co-editor (with Yadira Pinilla, Rita Hodges and Catherine Bartch) of Higher Education in Latin America and the Caribbean: Civic engagement and the democratic mission.
+The webinar was moderated by Ronaldo Munck, head of civic engagement at Dublin City University in Ireland and co-editor (with Yadira Pinilla, Rita Hodges and Catherine Bartch) of Higher Education in Latin America and the Caribbean: Civic Engagement and the democratic mission.

 Marcelo Knobel, Rector of the University of Campinas, São Paulo from 2017 – 2021, where he had previously served in other roles; member of the Governing Council of the Magna Charta Observatory and chair of its Admissions Committee and an elected member of the Council of the Brazilian Society for the Progress of Science.
 He is a full professor of Physics.